United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

 - Emergency call boxes (orange telephone booths with “SOS” printed on them) are found at half-mile intervals along motorways.
 White and blue poles point in the direction of the nearest call box.
 Call boxes dial directly to a motorway center.
 Use these phones rather than a personal cell phone, because motorway center personnel will immediately know your exact location.

-- Using a hand-held cell phone or similar device while driving is illegal in the United Kingdom.
+- Using a hand-held cell phones or similar device while driving is illegal in the United Kingdom.
 Only hands-free phones may be used.
 You will be fined, or in the case of an accident, arrested and serve time in prison.

 - The speed limit on highways/motorways in the United Kingdom is 70 mph.

 - You will be detained and arrested if you cannot provide a UK address to receive a subpoena or are about to depart the United Kingdom and have to be brought to court quickly for a motoring offense.
-The deposit is returned if you are found not guilty.

 Public Transportation: Public transport in the United Kingdom is extensive.